About Different Drummer Farm

 The picturesque New England farm is situated on 15 acres with a 15 stall barn, 2 outdoor riding rings and numerous paddocks and pastures.

-Jodi purchased the farm at age 21 with husband, Phil and raised three wonderful children.
-A ski racer, a dancer, and finally an equestrian.
+Jodi purchased the farm at age 21 with husband, Phil and raised three wonderful and successful children on the farm.
+Now the grandchildren are enjoying the farm, events and animals.